 Tripcom (TCOM) Receives a Buy from Oppenheimer

-Oppenheimer analyst Jed Kelly maintained a Buy rating on Tripcom (TCOM) today.
-The company’s shares closed last Monday at $21.63, close to its 52-week low of $20.10.
+Oppenheimer analyst Jed Kelly maintained a Buy rating on Tripcom (TCOM) yesterday and set a price target of $31.00.
+The company’s shares closed last Monday at $22.77, close to its 52-week low of $20.10.

-Currently, the analyst consensus on Tripcom is a Moderate Buy with an average price target of $37.25, implying a 71.0% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Tripcom with a $34.20 average price target, representing a 41.6% upside.
 In a report issued on March 11, Mizuho Securities also maintained a Buy rating on the stock with a $35.00 price target.

 See today’s analyst top recommended stocks >>